 The Block Combat Manoeuvre is on p149 of Blood of Heroes: Special Edition (BoH:SE).

 2/ To increase your combat OV

-Furthermore it’s not uncommon to have Evasion (Must Wield Shield) APs but one AP above one’s standard OV.
+- For a well-trained fighter, Evasion (Must Wield Shield) is one AP above one’s standard OV.

 3/ The Shield Cover Combat Manoeuvre

-But doing that limits your tactical tactical options.
-It leaves you with but the following possibilities :
+However, that limits tactical options.
+The Shield Cover Manoeuvre leaves you with but the following possibilities :

 - Advance.
 You can take one Automatic Action to move, and a Dice Action with a +1 CS OV/RV.
 That’s it for this Phase.
 The penalty will be worse if you can’t see your target because of your shield.
 And of course one of your hands/arms is presumably occupied with brandishing your shield.

 - Move around.
 This is done normally.
-If a Dice Action is necessary, it may be penalized with a +1CS OV/RV if the GM considers that actively wielding a shield hinders it.
-Most movement Dice Actions occur due to attempting acrobatic maneuvers.
+Dice Actions may be penalized with a +1CS OV/RV if actively wielding a shield hinders it (GM’s call).
+Since most movement Dice Actions are acrobatics, leaps, etc..

-The opposition could refuse to play along and specifically attack the shield instead.
-This is a Trick Shot, but it comes with significant bonuses to offset the usual Trick Shot penalties :
+The opposition could refuse to play along and attack the shield instead.
+This is a Trick Shot, but easier :

 - If the person is Blocking your attacks, see the Block Combat Manoeuvre instead.

 Attacking shields can be critical for low-AV, high-EV fighters.
-Shields enhance OV by deflecting attacks, but attacking the shield itself allows for shifting the conflict to EV vs. RV.
+Shields enhance OV by deflecting attacks, but attacking the shield itself allows for shifting the conflict to an EV vs. RV one.